Modeling Data Movement Performance on Heterogeneous Architectures: Case Studies: MPI Collectives

-The \texttt{MPI\_Alltoall} operation consists of sending data to every other process, yielding a large number of messages.
-Therefore, the CUDA-aware \texttt{MPI\_Alltoall} requires many messages to be communicated between GPUs.
+\textbf{4.
+Dup Devptr: } each CPU core per GPU transfers a portion of the data from the GPU before calling the collective on this portion of data.
+Each process then transfers the portion of received data back to the GPU\@.

-Figure~\ref{fig:summit_alltoall} shows the speedup of performing the various methods of \texttt{MPI\_Alltoall} over the CUDA-aware approach on $32$ nodes of Summit.
-The extra message approach outperforms the other methods for very small messages, and using a duplicate device pointer to spread the data across the available processes performs best for very large messages.
-However, CUDA-aware MPI with GPUDirect and copying to a single CPU both perform equally well for message sizes near the middle of all sizes tested.
+All communication between sets of CPUs or sets of GPUs is performed with MPI, which data is moved between a CPU and GPU with \texttt{cudaMemcpyAsync}.
+A single test consists of performing a collective many times to reach timer precision and taking the maximum time across all processes.
+Furthermore, each test is performed three times, and the minimum of all timings is presented.
+The methods are tested using all available GPUs on 32 nodes, using Spectrum MPI on Summit and MVAPICH2-GDR on Lassen.

-The various methods of \texttt{MPI\_Alltoall} perform similarly on Lassen, as displayed in Figure~\ref{fig:lassen_alltoall}.
-However, for small messages on Lassen, there is a significant overhead associated with multiple processes copying data from a single GPU at one time.
-Therefore, there is tangible slowdown with the duplicate device pointer approach for smaller messages on Lassen.
+The \texttt{MPI\_Alltoall} operation consists of distributing equal amounts of data to every other process, yielding a large number of messages.
+When distributing data across all available CPU cores, each core sends an equal portion of the data.
+However, in the tested implementation, utilizing all CPU cores does not reduce the number of messages per process.